avivace/misterino/README.md

 - A public IP address or domain;
 - A SSL certificate;
 - A webhook listener;
-- A reverse proxy exposing the webhook listener.
+- A reverse proxy exposing the webhook listener, handling TLS1.0+ HTTPS-traffic.

 We don't use the python-telegram-bot integrated webserver, but we listen for webhooks with Flask, then we dispatch the de-jsonified (is this even a word?) payloads to another thread, using a shared Queue.

 During development, we use the polling mode to get the payload from messages sent to the bot, then pipe them to `webhookTest.sh` to simulate the Telegram server sending webhook to our listener.

+FYI the twitch events are received anyway listening for webhooks, the `mode` settings changes only the telegram bot operating mode.
+You don't need all the things mentioned because Twitch doesn't requires an https enabled endpoint, but you should be able to set your own development instance as _callback_ for the webhook subscriptions.

 ### Get started